louisfb01/start-machine-learning/README.md

 ***Tag me on Twitter [@Whats_AI](https://twitter.com/Whats_AI) or LinkedIn [@Louis (What's AI) Bouchard](https://www.linkedin.com/in/whats-ai/)  if you share the list!***

-If you'd like to support me, I have a [Patreon](https://www.patreon.com/whatsai) where you can do that.
+👀 **If you'd like to support my work**, you can check to [Sponsor](https://github.com/sponsors/louisfb01) this repository or support me on [Patreon](https://www.patreon.com/whatsai).
+You can also support me by following my favorite [daily AI newsletter](https://www.syntheticmind.io/subscribe?ref=EFowuebnlZ) to get frequent updates on new papers like those!.
 Thank you, and let me know if I missed any good resources!

 This guide is still regularly updated.